 What’s all this Stuff about State Testing? : A Rant

 Why do we send our children to school?
 To learn stuff?
 What stuff?
 Who decides which “stuff” is important and which can be set aside?
 How do we know they learned this stuff?
 In the long past, education meant learning which plants wouldn’t kill you if you ate them, or the best way to plant a seed so that it would grow, or how to build a shelter that wouldn’t fall on your head as you slept, while, at the same time, keeping the “big bad wolf” out.
 It was about survival, and passing knowledge from one generation to the next, was one way to guarantee this.
 This was early standardized testing.
 Passing it meant you stayed alive.
-Today, one may not physically die if a standardized test isn’t passed, but it is possible that your school might.
+Today, one may not physically die if a standardized test won’t cause death if it isn’t passed, but it is possible that your school might.

-Today in class, I don’t have to teach my students basic survival skills, (although some kindergarten teachers may argue that teaching kids not to eat paste may fall into that category).
-In my English class, I must sure my middle school students know how to analyze a piece of literature for the author’s purpose, determine bias and reliability in nonfiction, and write an essay to justify their point of view about a topic.
+Today in class, I don’t have to teach my students basic survival skills (although some kindergarten teachers may argue that teaching kids not to eat paste may fall into that category).
+In my English class, I must make sure my middle school students know how to analyze a piece of literature for the author’s purpose, determine bias and reliability in nonfiction, and write an essay to justify their point of view about a topic.
 Did I decide that those are the important skills my students must have to succeed in the future?
 No, it wasn’t me.

 Standardized Testing Abducted Education

 To begin, what I must teach in my class is determined by the Common Core State Standards.
-Developed in 2009, these standards were in response to students’ failing reading and mathematical abilities when compared to other nations.
+Developed in 2009, these standards were in response to students’ failing reading and mathematical abilities compared to other nations.
 The No Child Left Behind act (NCLB) was President Bush’s answer to this problem.
 Soon after, President Obama’s Race to the Top program offered districts billions of dollars if they agreed to adopt certain education reforms based on testing.
 While both of these initiatives were developed out of a real concern for the education system, they did much to hinder and little to help.

 Behind Closed Doors

 Above all, the goal was to have every single child in America proficient in their grade level standards by 2014.
 This was a goal that most teachers knew was next to impossible.
-Once again, a small group of people passed laws and decided standards.
+Once again, a small group of people passed laws and decided on standards.
 As usual, these were people with mostly no significant time in a real classroom with real students.
-The professionals who know their clientele the best, the teachers, were, for the most part left off the panel.
+The professionals who know their clientele the best, the teachers, were, for the most part, left off the panel.

 The Test is the Thing